bcgsc/pori/docs/graphkb/index.md

 want to load some standard content into their newly created instance.
 We have created scripts and modules to simplify this process.
 See the [data loading page](./loading_data.md) for more information.

-## Using the Python Adaptor
+## Using the Python Adapter

-The python adaptor to GraphKB is provided for users who would like to incorporate an instance of GraphKB into their own scripts and pipelines.
-Additionally it is used by the IPR python adaptor to connect to GraphKB.
+The python adapter to GraphKB is provided for users who would like to incorporate an instance of GraphKB into their own scripts and pipelines.
+Additionally it is used by the IPR python adapter to connect to GraphKB.